You filled out a health insurance marketplace application last year.

 Do you really need to fill it out again?

-Can’t they just use the same information you gave them the last time you did this?
+Can’t the insurance company just use the same information you gave them the last time you applied for health insurance coverage?

-Unfortunately, each year you do need to submit a new application, but whether or not you need to fill out the entire application again will depend on a few things.
+Unfortunately, under the rules of the Affordable Care Act (ACA), each year you do need to submit a new application, but whether or not you need to fill out the entire application again will depend on a few things.

-The first thing you want to know about the health insurance market place application is that you need to complete is during open enrollment, unless you qualify for a Special Enrollment Period.
+The first thing you want to know about completing your health insurance marketplace application is that you need to complete it during open enrollment, unless you qualify for a Special Enrollment Period due to major qualifying life event as defined by the ACA.

-Open enrollment for 2020 is from November 1, 2019, to December 15, 2019.
+Open enrollment for 2023 is from November 1, 2022, to December 15, 2022 and anyone can apply for coverage during this period.
 After the open enrollment period closes, you won’t be eligible to apply unless you have a qualifying life change.

 If you qualify for Medicaid or CHIP, you are eligible to apply at any time as there is no open enrollment or special enrollment period for income-eligible people.